Water Access Initiative

 Brief & Scoping

-Initial call,
+Initial call

-written brief request
+Written brief request

-reference review
+Reference review

-scope, timeline, and deliverables confirmation before starting the project
+Scope, timeline, and deliverables confirmation before starting

 Research & Moodboard